jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

   (a) provide information and guidance to organisations and disclosers about the circumstances in which anonymous protected disclosures may be made; and
   (b) otherwise provide advice and assistance to organisations and other persons about the duty of confidentiality in section 17.
 (4) This section does not apply to a disclosure that is or includes intelligence and security information (and section 27 applies instead).
+(5) This section does not apply to a disclosure that is or includes defence information (and section 27A applies instead).

 ### 31 Information about internal procedures
 (1) For the purpose of this Act, an Ombudsman may request 1 or more of the following from an organisation:
   (a) information about whether the organisation has established and published internal procedures; and (b) a copy of those procedures; and
   (c) information about how those procedures operate.
+(2) However,—
-(2) However, the Inspector-General of Intelligence and Security, and not an Ombudsman, has the power described in subsection (1) in relation to an intelligence and security agency.
+  (a) the Inspector-General of Intelligence and Security, and not an Ombudsman, has the power described in subsection (1) in relation to an intelligence and security agency; and
+  (b) the Inspector-General of Defence, and not an Ombudsman, has the power described in subsection (1) in relation to the New Zealand Defence Force.
 (3) An organisation is not required to comply with a request made under subsection (1) if it is not a public sector organisation.

 ### 32 Ombudsmen may escalate protected disclosure to Minister or investigate disclosure